Tupolev Tu-22: Soviet Union

 The only Soviet combat use of the Tu-22 occurred in 1988, during the Soviet withdrawal from the war in Afghanistan.
 Tu-22P Blinder-E electronic jammers were given the task of covering the withdrawal route back to the Soviet Union.
 Radar-jamming Tu-22PD aircraft covered Tu-22M3 Backfire-C bombers operating from the Mary-2 airfield in the Turkmen SSR on missions in Afghanistan near the Pakistani border.
 They protected the strike aircraft against Pakistani F-16 air defence activity and suppressed radar systems, which could aid Pakistani F-16 attacks on the Soviet bombers in the border region.
 Tu-22PD crews were also tasked with photoreconnaissance missions, to assess bomb damage, in addition to their primary electronic warfare missions.

 The Tu-22 was gradually phased out of Soviet service in favor of the more-capable Tupolev Tu-22M.
-At the time of the dissolution of the Soviet Union, 154 were remaining in service, but none are now believed to be used.
+At the time of the dissolution of the Soviet Union, 154 remained in service, but none are now believed to be used.